All Episodes

 Day.

-Um and so there's some challenges here.
+And so, there's some challenges here.

 But to the credit of all those conservatives that I like in the Freedom Caucus, they dug in.

-They worked their eighty, ninety, a hundred hours a week.
+They worked their 80, 90, 100 hours a week.

 I would argue, knowing what I know, they did all the heavy lifting.

-this is my insider knowledge of this.
+This is my insider knowledge of this.

 And they had to consider the moderates.